-- 1. We have evaluated the Company's reserves data as at December 31, 2023.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2023, estimated using forecast prices and costs. - 2.
+- 1. We have evaluated the Company's reserves data as at December 31, 2024.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2024, estimated using forecast prices and costs. - 2.
 The reserves data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
 An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2023, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management.
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2024, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management.

-Independent Location of Reserves ent Value of Fut ome taxes, 10% o

-Qualified (Country or

-Reserves Foreign

-Evaluator or Effective Date of Geographic

-Auditor Evaluation Report Area) Audited Evaluated Reviewed Total

-Netherland, December 31, United States nil 119,315,100 nil 119,315,100
+Location of Reserves Independent Qualified Reserves Evaluator or Effective Date of (Country or Foreign Geographic Auditor Evaluation Report Area) Audited Evaluated Reviewed Total Netherland, Sewell & December 31, 2024 United States nil 110,061,700 nil 110,061,700

-Sewell & 2023

-Associates Inc.
+Associates, Inc.